netdata/blog/blog/2023-09-13-our-first-ml-based-anomaly-alert/index.md

 ## Example

-In the example below we can see that the node anomaly rate spikes to around X% and shortly after the `ml_1min_node_ar` alert is triggered at a 1 min rolling node anomaly rate of X%.
+In the example below we can see that the node anomaly rate spikes to around 2.5% and shortly after the `ml_1min_node_ar` alert is triggered at a 1 min rolling node anomaly rate of 2.01%.

 ![node-anomaly-rate-alert](./img/node-anomaly-rate-alert.jpg)